Babu Gulabrai: Language

 The language used by him was Sanskritized version of Hindi.
-His initial works were in English and as he himself admits that he started writing in Hindi due to patriotic reasons and his knowledge of Sanskrit helped him in that.
+His initial works were in English and he himself admits that he started writing in Hindi due to patriotic reasons and his knowledge of Sanskrit helped him in that.
 Hence we find heavy usage of Sanskrit words and shlokas.
 Unlike other essayist and critics of his time, he always tried to make his work simple (but analytical) and accessible to all which gained him much of the popularity.

 There are several schools that have been named after his name.
 Few of them are following: